snowplow/scala-maxmind-iplookups/README.md

 We recommend trying different LRU cache sizes to see what works best for you.

-Please note that the LRU cache is **not** thread-safe ([see this note][twitter-lru-cache]).
-Switch it off if you are thinking about performing ip lookups with the same `IpLookups` instance across threads.

 ## Building etc

 Assuming you already have SBT installed: